nin-ed/ARES-Tasks/README.md

 ## NOTE
-All tasks has an included docx file which is the output to the code.
+All tasks has an included docx file which is the Output/s to the code.
 One GIF has also been included in Task 1.4.